flavor-finance/custom-prize-strategy/README.md

 ```
 const flavorBuilderInst = await FlavorBuilder.deployed(); //Create link to the FlavorBuilder
 const strategyContract = await flavorBuilderInst.createFlavorStrategy(prizeStrategyContract);
-//Configure prize strategy contract
 ```

-After running `createFlavorStrategy` save returned address as `strategyAddress`, it will be used for the deployed prize strategy contract using the generated prize pool address.
+There are now two contracts: a "proxy" contract that forwards transactions to an "implementation" contract, and the "implementation" contract that will be swapped for another contract when an upgrade takes place.

+The proxy contract address is `strategyContract.receipt.rawLogs[0].address`.
+The implementation contract address is `'0x' + strategyContract.receipt.rawLogs[0].data.slice(26)`.
+Use the proxy contract.
+Set the proxy contract address as `strategyAddress`, to allow the implementation to be easily updated later.

 ### Configure Prize Pool Strategy

-Create Prize Pool using prizePoolAddress saved bellow
+Create Prize Pool using the `prizePoolAddress` and call `setPrizeStrategy` with the `strategyAddress` contract address value.

 ```
 const prizePoolInst = await PrizePool.at(prizePoolAddress);
-pool.setPrizeStrategy(strategyAddress);
+prizePoolInst.setPrizeStrategy(strategyAddress);
 ```

 ### Deploy Pods and Configure Pod Addresses